Statutory Rights of Way

 Statutory rights of way are rights that a municipal or industrial user has over certain lands.
 For example, municipalities often have statutory rights of way over lands for water or sewer uses, and BC Hydro has thousands of kilometres of rights of way over lands for their hydro lines.
 Other examples include the thousands of kilometres of railway, highway, oil and gas pipeline statutory rights of way across BC.
 Unlike an easement, which exists between property owners, a statutory right of way has no designated dominant tenement.
 Therefore, the covenant exists between the landowner and the municipality or the utility provider.
 Statutory rights of way are very common, with most urban properties being subject to rights of way or easement agreements.

-Have a need for Statutory Rights of Way consultation?
+Have a need for Rights of Way consultation?

-We have over 40 years of experience providing accurate, reliable surveys.
+We have over 40 years of experience providing accurate, reliable land surveying.
+We have local leaders in all our offices across BC and all of our surveyors are British Columbia Association of Land Surveyors certified.
 Contact our main office or the regional office best situated to serve you:

 Bennett Land Surveying services include: